advancedresearch/advancedresearch.github.io/blog/2022-03-10-deliberate-existence.md

 A solution to some riddle, or, perhaps a bit of a mystery or excitement.

 This is why philosophers try to come up with ways of relating to life in various sense of meaning.
-They call this "beings" and use different terminology to elaborate on what they mean.
+They call this "beings" and use different terminology, depending on topics, to elaborate on what they mean.

 One way of being I have been thinking about, I call "deliberate existence".